-One sure sign of growing up when we were young was the ability to use our crayons and stay between the lines.
+One sure sign of growing up when we were young was the ability to use our crayons and colour between the lines.
 An important skill for a "grown up" driver is also the ability to stay between the lines.
-Judging by the e-mails that I have received lately from readers who state that this is their main pet peeve, there is a sizable number of drivers out there who need to do a bit more skill growing.
+Judging by the e-mails that I continually receive from readers who state that this is their main pet peeve, there is a sizable number of drivers out there who need to do a bit more skill improvement.

 Perhaps more common still is the encroachment onto the shoulder when drivers go around a corner.
 This territory is the domain of pedestrians and cyclists, your vehicle does not belong there.
 It's hardly likely that you would be injured or killed in a collision here but the same cannot be said for the unprotected shoulder users.

 Should vehicles have to become smarter than their drivers?
 Your next new vehicle may have lane keeping assist to help you stay where you are supposed to be.